verhagen/mazes-for-programmers/README.md

 In the book *Mazes for Programmers* a Ruby implementation is given, but it can be implemented in many different programming languages.
 This repository contains a Java implementation.

+Not everything from the book has been implemented.
+Check the [Progress](progress.md).

+Looking for another implementation?
+Check [GitHub](https://github.com/search?q=mazes+for+programmers)!

 ## About the Book